-Somali Region of eastern Ethiopia: We strongly advise you not to travel to the Somali Region of eastern Ethiopia due to the extremely dangerous security situation, the threat of terrorist attack and the persistent high threat of kidnapping.
+Somali Region of eastern Ethiopia: Do not travel to the Somali Region of eastern Ethiopia due to the extremely dangerous security situation, the threat of terrorist attack and the persistent high threat of kidnapping.

 Conflict along the border with Somalia is ongoing.
 The risk of violent attacks and terrorist acts has increased.

 The Australian Government's longstanding policy is that it does not make payments or concessions to kidnappers.
 The Australian Government considers that paying a ransom increases the risk of further kidnappings, including of other Australians.
 If you decide to travel to an area where there is a threat of kidnapping, seek professional security advice and have effective personal security measures in place.
 For more information about kidnapping, see our

 Terrorism is a threat throughout the world.
 See our